waqasbhatti/lcc-server/lccserver/server-docs/api.md

 doesn't depend on anything other than the Python standard library, so can be dropped in anywhere it's needed.

-This implements the search service and information service APIs of the LCC-Server and automatically handles API key acquisition:
+This implements clients for the search service and information service APIs of the LCC-Server and automatically handles API key acquisition:

 ```python
 import lccs